lehmannro/commithero/README.rst

 derived from `commithero.achievements.Achievement` and implement its ``on_commit`` method which takes an *author* (a string) and a *commit* (a `anyvc.common.repository.Revision`).
 Whenever you return `True` from such a method the system considers this particular achievement unlocked.
+Implementing ``on_change``, which takes two strings *old* and *new* with file contents, allows you to implement per-file achievements.

 The achievement description is automatically retrieved from its docstring and its name is generated from its class name (eg. a class ``WellDone`` becomes